duhrer/launchpad-guitar/README.md

 The "ui router" also changes the display when you play notes.
 When you depress a note on any string, the note's colour will be cleared.
 When you release that note, its colour will return.

-The two unused rows at the top of the unit are not lit when pressed or unpressed, but are still playable.
-They are in essence a continuation of the pattern used by the first sixth strings, a seventh string that begins at A4 and an eighth that begins at D5.
+The two rows at the top of the unit are not found on a guitar, but continue the same progression from string to string.
+The seventh string that begins at A4 and the eighth that begins at D5.

 ## The "Remapping Router"